 31. Bullying, Child-on-child abuse and harmful sexual behaviour

-This school/college believes that all children have a right to attend school and learn in a safe environment.
-Children should be free from harm, both from adults and other students in the school.
+This School believes that all children have a right to attend School and learn in a safe environment.
+Children should be free from harm, both from adults and other students in the School.